ericpan64/ericpan64.github.io/app/static/writing/essays/2025-8_FancyRugDilemma.md

 [7] The Alternative Spring Break program is so great - I did it both at UCLA and Stanford and highly recommend it.
 If you're currently at Stanford, look out for the next trip [here](https://www.stanfordalternativebreaks.com/farmworkerhealth) (Eva and Esme are super cool too). [↩](#different-rugs-for-different-lives)

-[8] I've loved this term "meeting people where they are" which I got from taking Design for Healthy Behaviors (d.health) at Stanford.
+[8] I love this term "meeting people where they're at" which I got from taking Design for Healthy Behaviors (d.health) at Stanford.
 It's an awesome class and teaching staff (shoutout Dennis, Nancy, and YC) - definitely [check it out](https://explorecourses.stanford.edu/search?q=DESIGN+262&view=catalog&page=0&academicYear=20252026&filter-term-Winter=on&filter-units-2=on&filter-units-3=on&collapse=%2C3%2C&filter-coursestatus-Active=on)! [↩](#bridging-the-ideal-and-the-real)